-Even though the campaign started as a European event, it has progressively become a world event, with the US joining in 2009 and patient organisations in 56 other countries participating in 2011.
-We hope many more will join in 2012.
-Our objective is for the WHO to recognise the last day of February as the official Rare Disease Day.
+Even though the campaign started as a European event, it has progressively become a world event, with the US joining in 2009 and patient organisations in 63 other countries participating in 2012.
+We hope many more will join in 2013.